Level-9/deconz-lxc/README.md

     | deCONZ      | RUNNING | 172.16.11.50 (eth0)    |      | CONTAINER       | 0         |
     +-------------+---------+------------------------+------+-----------------+-----------+

-By default he LXC-containers might not be accessible from outside the connected network.
+By default the LXC-containers might not be accessible from outside the connected network.
 Please review the documentation for more information about this.
 Your setup and your security requirements are unknown to me and therefore I cannot guide you any further on this topic.

 ### Accessing the Phoscon Web-App ###
 Depending on your home-network setup simply point the browser of your choice to the ip-adress of your container as listed earlier or to the name of the container if you have configured proper name resolution.